 Jennifer(Jen) Hovde, CSW, MSW, graduated from the University of Wisconsin-River Falls with a Bachelor of Social Work and from the University of Wisconsin- Madison with a Master of Social Work.
 Jen is a certified Social Worker.
-She is employed with Pierce County DHS as the Juvenile Court Intake Lead Worker.
-Previously, she worked as a Youth Justice Ongoing Worker in Pierce County.
+She works as a school social worker for the Menomonie School District.
+Previously she was employed with Pierce County DHS as the Juvenile Court Intake Lead Worker and as a Youth Justice Ongoing Worker in Pierce County.
 Jen is trained in Aggression Replacement Training, Motivational Interviewing, and Carey Guides/BITS.
 She strives herself in working closely with the youth and their family to establish their strengths and their areas of need to ensure positive outcomes in the home, community, and school.
 Jen is dedicated to using evidence based programming during her work with the youth and their family system.

 Cassie Hubanks graduated from the Upper Iowa University with a Bachelor of Criminal Justice and Completed a Social Work Certification via NASW.
 Cassie is a certified Social Worker.
 She has been employed in a variety of positions at Crawford County Human Services Department since 2019, primarily in the youth justice field.
 Currently, Cassie is works primarily with Youth Justice, but does assist with Child Welfare and Intake and On-Call Duties.
 Cassie is also a volunteer with the local Sources of Strength Chapter and sits on the Children’s Advisory Board Committee.
 Cassie’s history with evidence based risk reduction stems back to her combined 12 years experience working at an RCC and the Wisconsin Department of Community Corrections.
 Collaborating with system stakeholders is one of Cassie’s strengths and has allowed her to find creative interventions to support youth and families.